Virginia Tech®home

 Advocacy services are non-clinical interventions that provide both emotional and practical support and strategies for coping with the impact of trauma.

 Clients can address issues managing personal relationships, school and/or work responsibilities, feelings of stress and numbness, and difficulties with decision-making.
-Rebecca works to provide a supportive space of non-judgment to cope with difficult experiences, and can identify and co-create structures of support for people feeling overwhelmed by what to do next.
+Rebecca works to provide a supportive space of non-judgment to cope with difficult experiences and can help identify structures of support for people feeling overwhelmed by what to do next.

-She received her B.S. in Environmental Informatics from Virginia Tech and is completing her M.A. in Human Trafficking, Migration, and Organised Crime from St. Mary’s University in London.
-Her dissertation focuses on vicarious trauma and burnout for practitioners working with victims of human trafficking.
+She received her B.S. in Environmental Informatics from Virginia Tech and her M.A. in Human Trafficking, Migration, and Organised Crime from St. Mary’s University in London.
+Her dissertation explored vicarious trauma, burnout, and compassion satisfaction for practitioners working with victims of human trafficking.

 Rebecca holds certifications in Crisis Intervention, Emergency Advocacy, Sexual Exploitation Treatment and Training Services for Case Managers, Identification, Care and Support of Victims and Survivors of Modern-day Slavery, Meditation, and Mindfulness.